Peteradetula/peteradetula/data/servicesV2/4-test.md

 badge: 'Services details'
 feature:
   [
-    'Usability testing – Asking users to complete tasks with your prototype or product while observing where they succeed or struggle.', 'Collecting feedback – Using interviews, surveys, or analytics to understand user reactions and identify issues.', 'Iterating based on results – Refining designs to fix pain points, improve clarity, and better meet user needs before final delivery.', ]
+    'Asking users to complete tasks with your prototype or product while observing where they succeed or struggle, collecting feedback to understand user reactions.', ]
 ---